 Amazingly enough, this dream has come true.
 The Fête has turned into a true national holiday: France shuts down on the summer solstice and musicians take over.
 Last year, 2 in 3 of the population of France took part in Fête de la Musique!

 Three decades after it began, the holiday has spread throughout the world and is now celebrated in more than 120 countries.

 Make Music Day first came to the UK in 2012 and the number of events taking place has been growing year on year.
 2017 was the first UK-wide coordinated event with support and funding from national organisations.
-In 2017, more than 180 events took place across the country from Aberdeen to Falmouth, Swansea to Norwich, and everywhere in between.
+In 2018, more than 200 separate events and around 500 individual performances took place across the country from Aberdeen to Falmouth, Swansea to Norwich, and everywhere in between.
 With the support of around 60 music organisations and businesses, Make Music Day UK is set to grow significantly over the next few years.

 We want everyone to think about how they can participate in a UK contribution to Make Music Day — whether that be performing, organising an event, convincing a venue to take their music outside or lending your time, equipment and support.
 The UK can then truly embrace the amazing worldwide phenomenon known as Make Music Day – it’s simply the best way to celebrate the longest day of the year!